cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 Note how you have to call both _end blockers_ because there are actually no blocks being produced.
 This recalls what you did previously when integration-testing the game forfeit.

 This completes your checkers v2 chain.
 If you were to start it anew as is, it would work.
-If you want to see how you would migrate your blockchain if it were running the v1.1, jump straight to the [next section](/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md).
+If you want to see how you would migrate your blockchain if it were running v1.1, jump straight to the [next section](/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md).

 ## Interact via the CLI

 Your v2 blockchain is fully functioning.
-It will work as long as you start it from scratch, i.e. you should not try to migrate.
+It will work as long as you start it from scratch (i.e. you should not try to migrate).

 You should already know your way around testing this way.
 The simplest way is to use Ignite: